 Now for the true confessions: I've spent countless hours trying to find a use for this single skein of bargain-buy yarn.
 If we ran a cost-benefit analysis on this particular investment, the numbers would be deplorable.

-I thought it would be the ideal contrast to some lovely blue gray Cotton Fleece, which was slated for another reversible cable rib afghan.
+I thought it would be the ideal contrast to some lovely blue gray Cotton Fleece, which was slated for another reversible Breidan afghan.
 The colors were perfect together, but there just wasn't enough red yarn to make it work the way I'd envisioned.

 The strip was frogged, and the yarn was rewound.